 February 23, 2022

 We are entering new territory with pressures looming at every turn.
 Economics, safety, justice and the environment are uncertain.
 Stay positive – spring will come!
 Humans have survived countless tortures and this section of our history is remarkable, though not unique.
-Adaptation is the success strategy I recommend.
+Adaptation is a strategy for success and permaculture is uniquely suited to this moment.

 June 21, 2020